huggingface/optimum-graphcore/README.md

 ## How to use it?
 🤗 Optimum Graphcore was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of IPUs.**
-It requires minimal compared to using 🤗 Transformers.
+It requires minimal changes if you are already using 🤗 Transformers.

 To immediately use a model on a given input (text, image, audio, ...), we support the `pipeline` API: